open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 image v6.2.0           ociImage external
 ```

-Now that we've successfully added an external resource it's time to add something from the local filesystem.
+Now that we've successfully added an external resource, it's time to add something from the local filesystem.

-The following command will generate a simple deployment file that for podinfo:
+The following command will generate a simple deployment file for podinfo:
 ```shell
 cat > deployment.yaml << EOF
 apiVersion: apps/v1